Paper Restoration

 After Restoration

 The adhesive residue staining caused by the pressure-sensitive tapes, foxing, and darkening was removed by aqueous methods.
-The tears were repaired and missing fiber was replaced.
+The tears were repaired and the missing fiber was replaced.

 Before Restoration